Grand Prix de Futsal

-The Grand Prix de Futsal is an international futsal competition of the same kind of the FIFA Futsal World Cup but with invited nations and held annually in Brazil.
+The Grand Prix de Futsal (Brazil International Futsal Cup) is an international futsal competition of the same kind of the FIFA Futsal World Cup but with invited nations and held annually in Brazil.
 It was first held in 2005.

 History

 In 2007, the sixteen participating nations are divided in the first stage in four groups of four teams each.
 The nations play against each other once within their respective groups, and the two best placed teams of each group qualify to the second stage, which is the quarter-finals.
 The quarter-finals winners qualify to the semifinals.
 The semifinal winners play the final, while the losers play the third-place playoff.

 Five teams took part in the 2018 tournament between 30 January and 4 February 2018.

+After 2018 have some Brazil Futsal Cup with different names like Nations Cup or Intercontinental Cup or Brazil International Tournament.
+First time was held for women in 2019.